 Nineteen companies took part in the 12th HFBA – FAO donation convoy, which drew attention to the controversy of food waste and hunger by crossing Budapest on October 16th.

 The Pilot Working Platform in Hungary includes representatives from key organizations of the Hungarian food sector.
 Participants are committed towards more efficiently using food and fighting against hunger.
 They identify potential projects that help achieving these goals and recommend assigned research, knowledge sharing and raising of awareness as the first steps to be started in each segment of the food sector.

 Contact: Balázs Cseh, Hungarian Food Bank Association

-The Hungarian Pilot Working Platform initiated and started executing the pilot project “Ugly but tasty” pilot project in February 2017.
-The main goal of the pilot is to start working on “farm to fork” approach food waste related activities in the fruit & vegetable sector.
+The Hungarian Pilot Working Platform initiated the pilot project “Ugly but tasty” in February 2017.
+The main goal of the pilot is to start working on a “farm to fork” approach to food waste related activities in the fruit & vegetable sector.
 This chain is one of the shortest chains as processing is not part of it, thereby we can relatively easier focus on the full chain from production to consumer.

 In July 2017, REFRESH reached out to consumers in its four pilot countries (The Netherlands, Germany, Spain and Hungary) to complete a survey on food and drink products.
 The purpose of the research is to investigate different contents and formats of on-pack information and their effect on consumer understanding and food waste behaviours in these four EU member states.
 The results of the survey will be disseminated towards the end of 2017.